Last Updated 11/05/2022.

-Malaysia is a fantastic destination for families boasting beaches, culture, wildlife, great food and plenty of child-magnet attractions.
+Malaysia is a fantastic destination for families boasting beaches, culture, wildlife, great food, and plenty of child-friendly attractions.
 It’s not the cheapest place in the world, but being in South East Asia, prices for family travel and vacations are moderate.
-There are 2 parts to Malaysia, Peninsular Malaysia and East Malaysia (Malaysian Borneo) and the two parts offer different types of trip.
-Malaysia is one of the most multi ethnic and multi cultural countries on the planet, making a visit to Malaysia a fascinating and educational experience for adults and children.
+There are 2 parts to Malaysia, Peninsular Malaysia and East Malaysia (Malaysian Borneo) and the two parts offer different types of trips.
+Malaysia is one of the most multi-ethnic and multicultural countries on the planet, making a visit to Malaysia with kids a fascinating and educational experience for adults and children.

-China town is another area near to Jonker street that is full of history.
-Worth having a wonder around and sampling some of the delicious food,
+China town is another area near Jonker street that is full of history.
+Worth having a wander around and sampling some of the delicious food.

 The Shore Oceanarium is great for the kids.
 You can handle rays here and it makes a change from busy Jonker street.
 Being indoors, it’s a great way to beat the heat during the day.